f5businessdevelopment/bdOtelLab/docs/ex2.md

 ##### AS3 declaration

 Review the provided AS3 declaration.
 The declaration will deploy remote logging resources, (publishers, virtual, profiles, etc.) required for remote logging capture and transmission.
-From the VS Code UI use the following curl command to post the declaration.
+From the VS Code UI open a new terminal tab and use the following curl command to post the declaration.

 *curl -u admin:F5labnet! -k -X POST "https://10.1.1.7/mgmt/shared/appsvcs/declare" -H "Content-Type:application/json" -d @./ts_declaration.json*